Zeena Schreck: Temple of Set

-Zeena began to pursue ancient religious practices relating to the Egyptian god Seth and Sethianism.
+Zeena began to pursue ancient religious practices relating to the Egyptian god Set and setianism.
 She has stated, "While I was residing in Vienna, I visited a museum where a Sethian altar lives.
 It was there that I had a very profound experience that enabled me to clearly see the course for my future."
 At the time, she was also practicing traditional tantra and yoga.
 Her experiences within those two systems, as well as her central role and life's experience in other occult and esoteric milieux, would contribute considerably to the content of her book Demons of the Flesh, co-authored with Nikolas Schreck.

 In 1997, Zeena and co-guest Nikolas Schreck once again debated Christian Minister Bob Larson.
 This time she did not represent Satanism but rather Sethianism, though the interview was titled "Showdown With Satanism".
 At the time she was III° Priestess of Set.

 In 2002 Zeena became High Priestess of the Temple of Set.